Sole trader bank accounts

 Compare our best UK business accounts for sole traders

 Easily manage your business finances with a dedicated sole trader account.
-Save time, stay organised, and access tools that help your business grow.
+Save time, stay organised, and access tools that can help your business grow.

 Sole trader current accounts